c9s/umobi/README.md

 - SASS for styles, Please see <http://sass-lang.com/tutorial.html>
 - CoffeeScript for javascript, Please see <http://coffeescript.org>

+For quick development, the following is the requirement:

+- Apache / Nginx + PHP support: for rendering document templates.
+- node.js, npm, coffee-script, grunt.

+To edit coffee scripts, you need to run the following command to watch the source directory:

+    $ coffee -wc -o lib src

 ### Special Requirement

 We use Grunt.js 0.4.x, which is still in development. there are some fixed dependencies